googlecodelabs/migrate-python2-appengine/README.md

 ## Prerequisites

 - A Google account (G Suite accounts may require administrator approval)
-- A Google Cloud Platform project with an active billing account
+- A Google Cloud Platform (GCP) project with an active billing account
 - Familiarity with operating system terminal/shell commands
 - General skills in [Python](http://python.org) 2 and/or 3
 - Familiarity with the App Engine Python 2 runtime